Requesting Information

 If you wish to obtain the data that is stored in a local header, you need to make

-sure that the local information has been already read before.
+sure that the local information has already been read before.
 The local information

-a file, but you still want to read the local information, call the
+you still want to read the local information, call the

-CZipArchive::ReadLocalHeader() method.
+CZipArchive::ReadLocalHeader()

 Sample Code